Kong/docs.konghq.com/app/plugins/prometheus.md

 nav:
   - label: Usage
     items:
-      - label: Reading metrics
+      - label: Grafana dashboard
-      - lable: Available metrics
+      - label: Available metrics
-      - lable: Accessing the metrics
+      - label: Accessing the metrics
 description: |
     Expose metrics related to Kong and proxied upstream services in [Prometheus](https://prometheus.io/docs/introduction/overview/) exposition format, which can be scrapped by a Prometheus Server.